lineality/Online_Voting_Using_One_Time_Pads/README.md

 - balancing and checking where 'automated' work is going?
 - checking for bad proxies, abdications, and reifications
 - functional-definition area?
+## Negative Definitions in Systems-Management, Project-Managuage, Organization-Management Product management, etc.
+There are a lot of tradeoffs with no automatic or easily findable balance, and there are affirmative goals that are not trivial to set, but there is also the low hanging fruit of negative definitions that are easier to identify // 2025.01.23)
+###What are not goals:
+- hiding things for the sake of hiding things is not a goal
+- creating stacks of abstractions for the sake of creating stacks of abstractions is not a goal
+- disinformation is not a goal
+- short-term over long-term is not a goal
+- solution-proxies: meaningless abstraction cargo-cult delusions are not a goal
+- extreme mis-alignment is not a goal
+- not learning, not skill improving, not training is not a goal
+### oositive goals, ish:
+- data/information hygiene is a goal

 ## Bad Wrong Assumptions about Mind
 Stop these assumptions: